How to create a company password policy

 Password length

-Company policies often require that passwords be at least eight characters long.
-However, longer is better.
+Company policies often require the minimum password length to be at least eight characters long.
+However, longer passwords are better.
 Because of this, many companies encourage passphrases.
 These strings of words are much longer than traditional passwords, making them difficult to crack.
 However, they’re also typically easier for users to remember since they use actual words.

 Password complexity

-Therefore, complexity guidelines typically require that each password include:
+Therefore, complexity guidelines typically require that each secure password include the following:

-That said, NIST no longer recommends complexity guidelines since users often rely on predictable patterns or reuse passwords across platforms.
+That said, NIST no longer recommends complexity guidelines since users often rely on common password patterns or reuse passwords across platforms.

 Account lockout